Training School "How to support successful grant proposals in Horizon Europe: from Cross-cutting Issues to Grant Writing"

-The number of participants will be limited to: 20 with reimbursement (Group A) + 15 from Slovenia and/or neighbouring countries which can reach this training school without reimbursement (Group B) - for this second group, priority will be given to candidates from Slovenia and from inclusiveness countries bordering Slovenia: Croatia, and Hungary.
+The number of participants will be limited to: 20 with reimbursement (Group A) + 15 from Croatia and/or neighbouring countries which can reach this training school without reimbursement (Group B) - for this second group, priority will be given to candidates from Croatia and from inclusiveness countries bordering Croatia: Bosnia-Herzegovina, Hungary Montenegro, Serbia and Slovenia.

 With this partitioning in two groups we intend to enlarge the number of participants, but still allowing for active engagement by all participants and one-on-one dialogue during the sessions.
-Furthermore, the participation of specific applicants from Slovenia and/or neighbouring countries will also allow to favour the regional development of research managers and administrators from these inclusiveness countries.
+Furthermore, the participation of specific applicants from Portugal will also allow to favour the regional development of research managers and administrators from this inclusiveness country.

-A - Research administrators that want to grow into a leadership role/position; Early stage administrators and applicants from institutions in so-called COST inclusiveness countries are especially encouraged to apply.
+A - Research administrators involved in the pre-award tasks, particularly EU proposals grant writing / grant revision, preparation for submission; Early stage administrators and applicants from institutions in so-called COST inclusiveness countries are especially encouraged to apply.

-B - Research administrators from Slovenia and/or neighbouring inclusiveness target countries that want to grow into a leadership role/position; Early stage administrators are especially encouraged to apply.
+B - Research administrators from Croatia and/or neighbouring inclusiveness target countries involved in the pre-award tasks, particularly EU proposals grant writing / grant revision, preparation for submission; Early stage administrators are especially encouraged to apply.

-Number of Training School participants: Up to 35 trainees (group A - 20 trainees + group B - 15 trainees)
+Number of TS participants: Up to 35 trainees (A - 20 trainees + B - 15 trainees)

 A lump sum of 700 Euros towards travel and accommodation expenses (target group A).
-Candidates from Slovenia (outside the Ljubljana area) can also apply for Group A, but the lump sum will be 350 Euros.
+Candidates from Croatia (outside the Zagreb region) or neighbouring countries not taking a flight to Croatia (e.g. that can reach the venue by car or train) can also apply for Group A, but the lump sum will be of 350 Euros.

 No additional financial support is available from COST.

-The completed application form must be submitted online via goo.gl/forms/0MrAeO60mGgvVahd2 by Tuesday, December 25, 2018.
-No deadline extensions will be granted and late comers, unfortunately, cannot be accepted.
+The completed application form must be submitted online via forms.gle/AsP9LqT4jzEVUMoBA by Wednesday, May 8, 2019.
+No deadline extensions will be granted and late comers can, unfortunately, not be accepted.

 Please do not buy tickets or make hotel reservations before you have received the official invitation through the e-COST system to attend the Training School.
 Only after having received this official invitation are you entitled to receive reimbursement.